 Good news to attract more customers:

-Despite having umpteen other options for where to shop, one-third of consumers shop at a small business at least once a week, and three-fourths visit a small business at least once a month, reports a study by Vistaprint.
+Despite having umpteen other options for where to shop, one-third of consumers shop at a small business at least once a week, and three-fourths visit a small business mainly due to the information they provide about niche edits at least once a month, reports a study by Vistaprint.
 How do customers discover these businesses.
 The survey has some answers that will help you attract more customers.

 The top way consumers find small businesses is a tie between word-of-mouth and online.
-If you don’t have a website and/or a strong online presence, there’s an opportunity here for you to attract more customers simply by developing your online footprint.
+If you don’t have a website and/or a strong online presence, there’s an opportunity here for you to attract more customers simply by developing your online footprint like this shopify a/b testing app available in multiple platforms.

 What do I mean by that?
 Your online presence has several components.